 If you are planning to retire early, there are some strategies you can use that will help you access your retirement funds before age 59 ½ without being penalized.

-If you are retiring early, you can withdraw your contributions from your Roth IRA.
-For individuals with Traditional IRAs, who are planning to retire early, it may make sense to convert some of your Traditional IRA funds to a Roth IRA using a laddering technique.
+If you are retiring early, you can withdraw your contributions from your Roth IRA account.
+For individuals with Traditional IRAs, who are planning to retire early, it may make sense to convert some of your Traditional IRA funds to a Roth IRA using a laddering technique which is a backdoor means of being able to access income without facing high levels of taxation.

 Roth IRA Conversion Ladder

 A Traditional IRA uses pre-taxed funds to invest for retirement.
-In your Traditional IRA, your funds are tax-deductible.
+In your Traditional IRA, your funds are tax-deductible but it’s a taxable account in that funds are taxed as income when you withdraw them.

 Roth IRA Conversion Ladder Table